awneshsingh/PC428-Tropical-Meteorology/README.md

 ## Troubleshooting

-You might run into some problems installing additional libraries via `conda` or `pip` and / or running the IPython notebooks, especially on Windows machines behind a proxy, here are a few solutions that may work:
+You might run into some problems installing additional libraries via `conda` or `pip` and/or running the IPython notebooks, especially on Windows machines behind a proxy, here are a few solutions that may work:

 **1. Proxy settings for conda:**

 If you are behind a proxy, you could encounter some issues.
-Try first to create a `.condarc` file (the '.' is important) in your HOME directory (on windows it should be `C:\Users\YOU`) and add the following lines:
+Try first to create a `.condarc` file (the '.' is important) in your HOME directory (on windows it should be `C:\Users\username`) and add the following lines:

 ```
 proxy_servers: